Article | REF: D4541 V1

 Following the decisive contribution of Henri HUBIN (Head of the Electrical Engineering Division at the SFP site in Nanterre) to fault detection methods, this knowledge is now maintained by a very small group of experts from the Professional Training Department (SFP) at Électricité de France.
 An exceptional classroom allows for the use of virtually all existing equipment in near-real conditions, taking into account all regulatory and safety constraints.

-In addition to training users (Électricité de France, RTE, EDF subsidiaries, electricity and public lighting companies, other distributors in Europe and around the world), this tool also enables participation in the development of new equipment, in partnership with equipment manufacturers, and validation of such equipment.
+In addition to training users (Électricité de France, RTE, EDF subsidiaries, electricity and public lighting companies, other distributors in Europe and around the world), this tool also enables participation in the development of new equipment, in partnership with equipment manufacturers, and its validation.

 For particularly innovative techniques such as very low frequency (VLF) testing, cable diagnostics, and partial discharge measurement, this partnership involves the EDF Group's Research & Development Division.